Appy, an iOS app to help you quit your bad habits

 It has been a while since I wanted to create something helpful to others, not than just another random app.
 Then I found out there were not so many great sobriety apps, so I launched one.
 Here is Appy, to help you quit your bad habits.

 It all started last year.
 I had a bit of extra time and thought I could help.
-I looked a lot into charity organisations and how I could help with my coding skills but it’s quite hard to bring skills to charity table.
+I looked a lot into charity organizations and how I could help with my coding skills but it’s quite hard to bring skills to charity table.
 So I kept looking.

 From his analysis, sobriety apps lack of good user experience.
-This goes from the design to the service alltogether. > The majority of sobriety-based apps are ugly and clunky and lack the veneer of glossy modernism and effortless usability that coats the other apps and websites we use on a daily basis.
+This goes from the design to the service altogether. > The majority of sobriety-based apps are ugly and clunky and lack the veneer of glossy modernism and effortless usability that coats the other apps and websites we use on a daily basis.